 The 50th Anniversary Convention will feature NeMLA’s first ever Undergraduate Research Forum!

-We are seeking research proposals from undergraduate students like you for 3- to 5-minute oral presentations accompanied by poster presentations.
-Each presentation must have a clear, innovative argument that puts your unique insights in conversation with existing scholarship (secondary sources).
+Undergraduate students will give 3- to 5-minute oral presentations accompanied by poster presentations.
+Each presentation must have a clear, innovative argument that puts unique insights in conversation with existing scholarship (secondary sources).

-In your proposals, we encourage you to explore how literary works, languages, and cultures influence one another and challenge traditional notions of history, territory, and identity to recognize the complex processes of trans-culturation that characterize our lives.
-Possible approaches include:
+NeMLA seeks presentations that encourage exploring how literary works, languages, and cultures influence one another and challenge traditional notions of history, territory, and identity to recognize the complex processes of trans-culturation that characterize our lives.
+Approaches will include:

 • Translation of works and ideas from one language to another